INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 ## Indexing plain text files

 Plain text files don't allow you to use a lot of BlackLab's features and hence don't require a lot of configuration either.
 If you need specific indexing features for non-tabular, non-XML file formats, please let us know and we will consider adding them.
-For now, here's how to configure a plain text input format:
+For now, here's how to configure a plain text input format (`txt.blf.yaml`, included in the BlackLab JAR):

-    name: plain-text
     fileType: text

     annotatedFields: